csc-ubc-okanagan/workshops/docs/Intro-GitHub.md

 > create mode 100644 index.md
 >

-We can see that one file has changed and that we made one insertion, which was a line with the text ‘#Hello, world!’.
-We can also see the commit message ‘Add index.md’, which we added by using the `-m`` flag after `git commit`.
+We can see that one file has changed and that we made one insertion, which was a line with the text `#Hello, world!`.
+We can also see the commit message `Add index.md`, which we added by using the `-m`` flag after `git commit`.
 The commit message is used to record a short, descriptive, and specific summary of what we did to help us remember later on without having to look at the actual changes.
 If we just run `git commit` without the `-m` option, Git will launch nano (or whatever other editor we configured as `core.editor`) so that we can write a longer message.

 Having made a commit, we now have a permanent record of what was changed, and git has also recorded some additional metadata: who made the commit (you!) and when the commit was made (timestamp).
 You are building a mini-history of your process of working with the files in this directory.